turingschool/backend-curriculum-site/module1/projects/dmv/index.md

 ## Background
-Recently, the Department of Motor Vehicles hired a software developer to help build a new program to help manage the services they offer and process some data.
-Unfortunately, they didn't hire a Turing grad and so the job is incomplete.
+Recently, the Department of Motor Vehicles hired a software developer to help build a new program to manage the services they offer and process some data.
+Unfortunately, they didn't hire a Turing grad, and the job is incomplete.
 Thankfully, you're here to help carry this project through to the end.

 ## Learning Goals